-Some soils may have more or less of these for components.
+Some soils may have more or less of these four components.

-When texturing soils we are looking specifically at the mineral component the three different particles found there.
+When texturing soils, we are looking specifically at the mineral component and ratios of sand, silt, and clay.

 Sand, Silt, and Clay

-Hand texturing is an easy way to calculate clay composition, but the most simple of techniques for determining soil texture is the water bottle method.
-You take a water bottle and add in soil, detergent, and water.
-Shake it until all of the soil is stratified and let it sit.
+Hand texturing is an easy way to calculate clay composition, but if you want a really simple technique for determining soil texture use the water bottle method.
+Take a water bottle and add in soil, detergent, and water.
+Shake it until all of the soil is stratified (suspended in the fluid) and let it sit.
 Once all of the particles have settled (this will take much longer for the smallest of particles, clay, to settle out) you can then estimate the percentage of each particle within the bottle.